Vote for Sophia Sahr: Why Diversity in the Workplace is Useful!

 It was a shock to my parents when I sat them down and came out as queer.
 They certainly weren’t expecting it, and at first it came with its challenges.
 Over time we all got the hang of it, and it became just another thing to joke about.
 Eventually they came to support me fully, giving me the stability and confidence I needed to help others.
 In high school, I helped create the Gay Straight Alliance - which happened to be the first of its kind in the county.
 I was the vice president of the club in my sophomore year and the president in my junior and senior year, but now I merely serve as an advocate in my everyday life.
 I want to use my experiences and my position to help others, and I hope I can use my story to connect to other students throughout my university journey.

 Here at Intern Pursuit, we believe in supporting diversity to allow students of all backgrounds to create a path to success.
 Having diversity among employees makes for a more well-rounded team that can approach many different markets.
 A diversified workforce allows for diversified opinions, which can really only help the employer better serve their clients.
-I hope that throughout my time here at Intern Pursuit my story will help me provide unique perspectives to better help the company serve both students and employers in their journey.
+I hope that throughout my time here at Intern Pursuit my story'll help me provide unique perspectives to better help the company serve both students and employers in their journey.